Poland–Vietnam relations: Contributions and Development Assistance

-Kazimierz Kwiatkowski contributed immensely to the restoration of the historic city of Hoi An, the Mỹ Sơn Sanctuary and the Complex of Huế Monuments.
-His contributions led to all three sites being recognized as World Heritage Sites by UNESCO, also making Hoi An one of the most popular tourist attractions in the world.
-His statue can be found in the city of Hoi An.
+Kazimierz Kwiatkowski contributed immensely to the restoration of the historic city of Hội An, the Mỹ Sơn Sanctuary, and the Complex of Huế Monuments.
+His contributions led to all three sites being recognised as World Heritage Sites by UNESCO, also making Hội An one of the most popular tourist attractions in the world.
+His statue can be found in the city of Hội An.

 In 2015, Poland offered to loan Vietnam EUR 250 million as a form of official development assistance.
 The financial co-operation framework agreement was eventually signed between the two countries in 2017.
 In the same year, Adamed Group made the largest direct Polish investment in Vietnam by acquiring a controlling stake in Davipharm Co.

 Migration

 There has been significant migration of Vietnamese people to Poland estimated to be between 30,000 and 40,000 forming the largest non European migrant community in Poland.